ddnexus/pagy/docs/extras/plain.md

 With the `responsive` navs (implemented by this extra or by other frontend extras) the number of page links will adapt in real-time to the available window or container width.

-Here is a screenshot (from the `bootstrap`extra) of how the same pagination nav might look like by resizing the browser window at different widths:
+Here is a screenshot (from the `bootstrap`extra) of how the same pagination nav might look like by resizing the browser window/container at different widths:

 ![pagy-responsive](../assets/images/pagy-responsive-g.png)